 As a photographer myself I’m pretty confident that my dream wedding venue would have loads of great spots for photos.
 Photographs are really important to me.
 I record my life on a near-constant basis through the lenses of various cameras.
 I’ve got no reason to think that my wedding would be any different!

 I often see photographers on forums and Facebook groups discussing what equipment they need for weddings at great length.
-And often these discussions are focussed on the light (or lack of it) during the ceremony.
+And often these discussions are focused on the light (or lack of it) during the ceremony.
 It can be a really difficult thing to photograph a wedding ceremony that happens somewhere without great natural light.
 So if photographs of your wedding day are as important to you as they would be to me then I’d like to tell you a little bit about what will help your photographer out.

 Look for Great Natural Light